keboola/component-tableau-extract-refresh-trigger/README.md

 Optional unique datasource identifier i.e. xx12-3324-1323,
 available via API.
 This ensures unique identification of the datasource.
 If specified, the `tag` parameter is ignored.

-**NOTE** Each run the LUID of refreshed datasets is outputed in the job log - you may use it to get the LUID by specifying only name/tag.
-It is recommended to add the LUID once discovered in the job log output to make sure the data source specification is unique.

 #### LUID setup